shyampatel13/Shyam_Portfolio/Covid-19 Data/README.md

 * Were there more male or female cases each month?
 Are males more likely to catch the virus versus females?
 * How did confirmed cases and total deaths change over time?

-The analysis will provide general idea of where the Coronavirus is likely headed in terms of Total Cases/Deaths.
+The analysis in the Jupyter Notebook will provide general idea of where the Coronavirus is likely headed in terms of Total Cases/Deaths.